Castlefield Stock Story - Oxford Metrics

 By David Gorman

-At Castlefield, healthcare and technology are two of our investment themes and we especially like to invest in areas where the two themes overlap, hence our shareholdings in companies such as EKF Diagnostics, Inspiration Healthcare and Diaceutics.
+At Castlefield, healthcare and technology are two of our common investment categories, and we especially like to invest in areas where the two overlap, hence our shareholdings in companies such as EKF Diagnostics, Inspiration Healthcare and Diaceutics.

 Across the world, people are living longer, which means ever-increasing numbers of people who suffer from health problems and mobility issues of various kinds.
 This presents medical practitioners with an opportunity to use motion measurement technology and data analysis – motion capture - to help treat patients.
 These days, we tend to associate motion capture (or “mo-cap”) with entertainment – think of the actor Andy Serkis as Gollum or the avatars in the ABBA Voyage[1] show – but mo-cap actually has its roots in healthcare, beginning in the 1970s and 1980s, when it was used as an analytical tool in biomechanics research.